 Online shopping 🛒 #sukkhi #shop #shopping #shoppingonline #online #technology #digital #internet #techno #ebay #match #search #media @ebayindia #funny #jokes #indian #india #haha #lol #puns #meme #memes #memesdaily #wednesday #innovation #crazy #follow #me #beauty #girl 💋 pic.twitter.com/UQ85IxacWs

 How should I get started?

-To get started in shopping online, have your mind set into what things you need to buy but find it difficult or inconvenient to do it in a traditional way.
+To get started in shopping online, have your mindset into what things you need to buy but find it difficult or inconvenient to do it traditionally.
 For example, if you can save time buying a cellphone load online instead of going to your friendly sari-sari store, then that could be your motivation in trying out online shopping.

 Cash, the primary medium we use in offline purchases does not apply all the time when shopping online, although supported payment centers like convenience stores and remittance centers as well as cash on delivery options accept cash payments.
 Among the most common methods people use to transact online are the following:

 - Credit card.
 MasterCard, Visa, American Express, JCB